-Digital Nomad Family Life – The Hard Parts
+Digital Nomad Family Destinations – The Hard Parts

 This post may contain affiliate links.

-This will be a short post.
-I’m having one of those unsettled days where I think far too much.
-I find it’s often best to put troublesome ideas down in writing and share them.
-That way they’re easier to acknowledge, process and move on.
 If I were to ask you what you thought were the hardest parts of being a digital nomad family, what would you answer?
 Would you think it was lack of stability and financial security?
 Maybe you’d crave routine and regularity?
 Would you think living out of a suitcase with few possessions would be an issue?
 Perhaps you’d find the actual logistics of travel hard?
-For me, as a mum, a woman with a digital nomad lifestyle, it is none of these.
+For me, as a mum, a woman with a digital nomad lifestyle, it is choosing destinations.

-For us, the difficulties of being a long term nomadic family and making a living online from wherever we find ourselves in the world are none of the above.
-My, our, biggest problem, is too many choices.
+For us, the difficulties of being a long-term nomadic family and making a living online from wherever we find ourselves in the world are none of the above.
+Our biggest problem, is picking the next digital nomad family destination.

-That’s a luxury right?
-To have choices in life.
+It’s a luxury to have choices in life.
 It sounds like a good thing but I find it incredibly hard.
-I’m the one in the family that’s often the decision maker.
-Women are generally classed as the decision makers, so nothing unusual there, but to me it’s a burden.
-Chef is the facilitator, he makes things happen and drives this ship.
-I’m all about choices.
+I’m the one in the family that’s often the decision-maker.
+Women are generally classed as the decision makers and to me it’s a burden.
+Chef (Dad) is the facilitator, he makes things happen and drives this ship.
+I’m all about choices, in destinations, and in what’s best for the kids.

 Being a Digital Nomad Family

-We still earn online and financially we could still support ourselves in full-time travel.
+We still earn online and we could still support ourselves in full-time travel.
 The kids would still be happy to do this, to travel with their parents as young adults.
-But one of them has a job now, he enjoys it, so does his dad.
-They’re both taking driving lessons.
-So this year I will be a solo digital nomad female.
+But one of them has a job now, he enjoys it.
+Same for his dad.
+Both kids are taking driving lessons.
+This year I will be a solo digital nomad female.
 I leave in a few months.
 This time I won’t be going to the typical digital nomad destinations, I’ll be exploring the more difficult-to-visit countries.
-Stay in touch!
+Sign up to follow!

 What we Love About Being a Digital Nomad Family